 We have an extensive range of very well attended extra-curricular activities available.
 We welcome adult support in this area, or suggestions from either parents/carers or children regarding other clubs they think might be enjoyable.
 Clubs run termly (Autumn, Spring and Summer) and a schedule is sent out to pupils (Year 1 – 6) with full details of the clubs on offer, the cost (if any), the dates and times of the club and number of places available.
-Places are booked using a web program called parentseveningsystem and parents are informed when bookings are open.
+Places are booked using the SCOpay system, and parents are informed when bookings are open.

-We have a number of visiting instrumental teachers who offer tuition on a fee-paying basis; these currently include violin, cello and piano.
+We have a number of visiting instrumental teachers who offer tuition on a fee-paying basis; these currently include violin, cello, flute and piano.
 Children are offered regular opportunities to share their musical skills with their peers and the extended school community by means of special music assemblies, performances at a variety of school events e.g. Christmas Bazaar, Summer Fete and shows like ‘Long Furlong’s Got Talent’.
 Parent volunteers have recently started an after-school choir which has had excellent uptake, and is preparing for its first public performance.
-In March 2018 Long Furlong will be taking part, for the first time, in the Voice in a Million concert at the SSE Arena, Wembley.
+In March 2018 Long Furlong took part, for the first time, in the Voice in a Million concert at the SSE Arena, Wembley.

 Sporting opportunities are available through PE lessons (which, for the Junior children, includes swimming sessions), after-school clubs run by staff and visiting coaches.
 We also regularly compete against other schools in a diverse range of sporting activities.
 In recent years we have competed in local/regional tournaments in football, tag rugby, table tennis, netball, cross country, athletics, tri-golf, cricket and tennis; the school holds the Sainsbury’s School Games Bronze Award.
 We believe that by offering such an extensive range of sporting activities we can involve the greatest number of children in competitive physical activity.

 Environmental and Outdoor Education